 - Fewer agency fees - when in-house teams can source effectively with AI, there’s less need to pay external agencies 15-25% of a candidate’s first-year salary per placement.

-Pin's AI scans 850M+ profiles and automates outreach at a 48% response rate - see how it cuts sourcing costs.
+Pin’s AI scans 850M+ profiles and automates outreach with 5x better response rates - see how it cuts sourcing costs.

 Quality: Which Approach Finds Better Candidates?

-Companies using AI-assisted sourcing are 9% more likely to make a quality hire, according to LinkedIn's Future of Recruiting 2025 report.
-That gap comes from better targeting: AI systems evaluate candidates against dozens of criteria simultaneously, reducing the chance that a strong match slips through a manual review.
+Companies using AI-assisted sourcing are 9% more likely to make a quality hire, according to LinkedIn’s Future of Recruiting 2025 report.
+Better targeting drives this gap: AI systems evaluate candidates against dozens of criteria simultaneously, reducing the chance that a strong match slips through a manual review.

-Quality of hire remains the industry's blind spot - only 20% of organizations actively track it, per SHRM's 2025 Recruiting Benchmarking Report.
-But the data points that do exist favor AI sourcing for most hiring scenarios.
+Only 20% of organizations actively track quality of hire, per SHRM’s 2025 Recruiting Benchmarking Report - it remains the industry’s blind spot.
+Even so, the data points that do exist favor AI sourcing for most hiring scenarios.

-Pin's data reinforces this pattern.
-Roughly 70% of candidates that Pin recommends are accepted into customers' hiring pipelines - far above industry averages for manual sourcing, where sourcers might present 10-15 candidates before a hiring manager accepts one or two.
+Pin’s data reinforces this pattern.
+83% of candidates Pin recommends are accepted into customers’ hiring pipelines - far above industry averages for manual sourcing, where sourcers might present 10-15 candidates before a hiring manager accepts one or two.

 Nick Poloni, President at Cascadia Search Group, put it this way: “I jumped into Pin solo toward the end of 2025 and closed out the year with over $1M in billings during just the final 4 months - no team, no agency.
 The sourcing data is incredible, scanning 850M+ profiles with recruiter-level precision to uncover perfect-fit candidates I’d never find otherwise.”